xtevenx/ProRankings/README.md

 This chart lists the calculated ratings for the teams attending Worlds 2020.

-Note: the top teams from minor leagues may have their rating inflated if they dominated their league.
+Note: the top teams from minor leagues may have their ratings inflated if they dominated their league.
 This is because if there are no inter-region games, one's rating is solely based on their dominance within their region.